 - Pulmonic – the upper right side.

 The cardiac cycle is the “lub-dub” sound the heart makes.
 Changes in this “lub-dub” pattern are considered a murmur.
 Depending on when the murmur is heard will give it another term.
-These terms and what they mean are:

 - Systole – the phase of the heartbeat when the heart muscle contracts and pumps blood from the chambers into the arteries.